Ilweran/manage_network_namespaces/README.md

       addresses: [ 192.168.200.1/31 ]

 The vlan.2 sub-interface is used in the default network namespace to provide a means for synchronization for systemd-timesyncd service on the jump host - this is specific to my lab.
-You may opt to getting ntp data from publicly available ntp servers.
+You may opt to getting ntp data from publicly available ntp servers, in which case you will not need the definition of a sub-interface in the 02-netcfg.yaml file, just a definition for ens4.

 Deleting network namespaces is currently not supported - this functionality will  be added in one of the next commits.